 One afternoon, when I was completely at the end of my tether, I started googling supplements and foods that could help with hormonal acne.
 I figured if what I put on my face wasn’t working maybe what I put in it would.
 That’s when I came across various studies that claimed cow’s milk, and more specifically skimmed cow’s milk, had been linked with a higher chance of developing blemishes.

-A new study published in May this year has further linked skim milk to acne.
+A study published in May 2016 has further linked skim milk to acne.
 A controlled study was carried out with 225 participants aged 14 to 19 years, and the results show those with acne consumed significantly higher quantities of low and nonfat milk than those with clearer skin.

 It’s been known for a while that milk is laced with hormones but it’s thought that processing the milk to make it low-fat increases the levels of these spot-causing hormones.
 Now, I am—or rather was a skinny Americano kind of girl—because it’s healthier right?
 Well, actually when it comes to a drop of milk in your coffee, the difference between skimmed milk and full fat is minimal.

-A medium Americano at Costa with skimmed milk comes in at 18kcal (0.3g fat, 2.6g carbohydrate and 1.6g protein), while full fat stacks up at 27kcal (1.3g fat, 2.5g carbohydrate and 1.5g protein)—we’re talking the difference of a gram of fat, that’s nothing!
-And when I thought about it I realised I was also mainlining 0% Greek yoghurt with frozen berries like they were going out of fashion.
+A medium Americano at Costa with skimmed milk comes in at 18kcal (0.3g fat, 2.6g carbohydrate, and 1.6g protein), while full-fat stacks up at 27kcal (1.3g fat, 2.5g carbohydrate, and 1.5g protein)—we’re talking the difference of a gram of fat, that’s nothing!
+And when I thought about it I realized I was also mainlining 0% Greek yogurt with frozen berries like they were going out of fashion.
 So, I challenged myself to go full-fat for all the dairy I ate and see what happened to my skin.